Good evening Minister, guests, colleagues, ladies and gentlemen.

 those who have undertaken higher levels of accreditation but it is not

 the end point.
-It is simply the beginning.
+It is simply the beginning, so be free to contact move central.
 The opportunities to work

 with colleagues, schools and students that I have been provided with